Vera Klement

-Vera Klement (born 1929 Danzig) is an American artist, and Professor Emerita at the University of Chicago.
+Vera Klement (December 14, 1929 – October 20, 2023) was an American artist, and Professor Emerita at the University of Chicago.
 She was a 1981 Guggenheim Fellow.

 Biography

-Klement graduated from Cooper Union in 1950.
+Born Vera Klementovna Shapiro in Danzig, Klement graduated from Cooper Union in 1950.
 She taught at University of Chicago, from 1969 to 1995.

 In 1973, Klement was a founding member of Artemisia Gallery, one of the Midwest's first feminist Cooperative Galleries located in Chicago, Illinois.

 In 1987, she showed at the Renaissance Society.